 micro:arcade Kit Experiment Guide

-The gamer:bit is a carrier board for the micro:bit.
+The controller:bit (formerly known as the gamer:bit) is a carrier board for the micro:bit.
 It is similar to an Arduino shield by adding functionality to the micro:bit without the hastle of a number of other boards, components, and all of those jumper wires connected to a breadboard.

-In this case, the gamer:bit takes your normal run of the mill micro:bit and turns it into a fully functional game system with a few extra parts to take your game experience to the next level.
-Let’s take a closer look at the gamer:bit!
+In this case, the controller:bit takes your normal run of the mill micro:bit and turns it into a fully functional game system with a few extra parts to take your game experience to the next level.
+Let's take a closer look at the controller:bit!

 - UP => P0